 A great way to motivate and change behavior for the better is to reward positive behavior, instead of penalizing what may be perceived as bad behavior.
 In education, some examples include awarding points for attendance, participating during class, or completing bonus work, and students are given the choice to earn these points.

-So if you're considering tying a reward to Flipd this semester, here are four recommended ways to do it.
+So if you're considering tying a reward to Flipd this semester, here are four successful ways to do it.

 1. Award Points for Flipd Minutes out of Class Time